Babyloss Awareness Week

 In 2016, we encouraged our supporters to spread the message that while pregnancy loss can be a very upsetting experience, it doesn’t have to be a lonely one.

-With the hashtag #heretolisten, we launched a new animation to let people know how much listening can help.
-We also developed a set of shareable images for sharing on social media:
+With the hashtag #heretolisten, we launched a new animation to let people know how much listening can help and encouraged use of our helpline and online support.

 Wave of Light